9 Disney World Cast Member Codes You Don’t Want To Hear Under Any Circumstance

 Cast Members

-If this code is used, then a situation could be headed towards escalation that requires security interference.
+If this code is used, then a situation could be headed towards escalation that requires security intervention.
 Of course, we will always recommend being kind and courteous to Cast Members and everyone around you.
 If you practice kindness, you will likely never be put in this kind of situation.

 Customer